 Jose Antonio Miranda Soto.
 Mr. Miranda Soto was appointed as Co-Chief Executive Officer and President-Onshore of Renewables on October 12, 2021, responsible for leading the growth and development of the company's onshore wind and solar pipeline in the United States.
+On October 12, 2022, Mr. Miranda Soto became the sole President and Chief Executive Officer of Renewables.
 Prior to joining AVANGRID, he served as Chief Executive Officer of Onshore in the Americas region for Siemens Gamesa and Chairman of its boards in US, Mexico and Brazil.
 He also served as Secretary of the Board and Executive Committee member of the American Wind Energy Association (AWEA).
 Prior to his fourteen-year tenure at Siemens Gamesa where he held roles in Europe, Asia and the Americas, he held a variety of roles over a ten-year period at the multinational engineering firm, ABB.
 Mr. Miranda Soto holds a Master of Business Administration ICADE (Universidad Pontificia de Comillas, Madrid, Spain) and a Maser degree in Industrial Engineering from the Superior Technical Institute of Industrial Engineers of Gijón (Oviedo University, Spain).